codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ## Disabling Swipe Events

-In certain situation, our app will want to have a `ViewPager` that allows switching pages using an indicator but perhaps **not intercept swipe events**.
-This is usually because we want to have the swipe events perform another action rather than change pages.
+In certain situations your app might want to have a `ViewPager` that allows switching pages using an indicator but that **doesn't intercept swipe events**.
+This is usually because we want to have the swipe events perform another action rather than change the page.

-The first step is to create a custom `ViewPager` [subclass called LockableViewPager](https://gist.github.com/nesquena/898db22a38747bd9bc19).
+The first step is to define a custom `ViewPager` [subclass called LockableViewPager](https://gist.github.com/nesquena/898db22a38747bd9bc19).
 The class inherits from ViewPager and includes a new method called `setSwipeable` to control if swipe events are enabled or not.
 Copy [this class](https://gist.github.com/nesquena/898db22a38747bd9bc19) into your project.
 Make sure to change your layout file accordingly:

 ```xml
 <mypackage.lockableviewpager